00 / Start Here

 03 / Protocol And Proof

-V26 canon, proof families, generated evidence, settlement, $BTD, disclosure, and fail-closed rules.
+Canon map, proof families, settlement, BTD, disclosure, and fail-closed promotion posture.

 04 / Commercial Interfaces

-GitHub, webhooks, MCP/API, ChatGPT App, compute, storage, and connected-interface admission.
+GitHub, webhooks, MCP/API, ChatGPT App, and why every interface rereads the same source-safe state.

 Protocol